Botanical: Calendula officinalis

 Calendula is related to burdock and chamomile, herbs that are also used for their skin soothing properties.
 You could say that healing skin is “in the family”.
 It is also called “pot marigold” although it is no relation to the french marigold seen in so many annual gardens.
 Calendula’s chemical composition include compounds that reduce inflammation and combat infection from bacterial, fungal, and viral sources.
 In addition, compounds in calendula actually help the skin knit itself back together after a tear has occurred.

-Its flowers have been used to give cheese a yellow colour.
+Its flowers have been used to give cheese a yellow color.

 Calendula is an emollient and can help to moisturize dry skin.
 It also contains carotenoids which nourish the skin.